Cloud Physics and Aerosol Research

 - Development of improved observational techniques to study microphysical processes and bulk cloud properties.

 - PIKNMIX - a series of flight campaigns to examine a variety of mixed-phase cloud systems (those that contain both ice and supercooled liquid water), with the aircraft based at Prestwick in Scotland.
-The most recent took place in November 2014.
+The next in the series is planned for March 2019.